dameikle/javalocate/README.md

 It assumes that the _release_ file is included in the JVM package on Linux, and the _release_ file and _Info.plist_ file is packaged on macOS.

+Experimental support has been added to build information from path file name where _release_ file is not available.
+This can occur on older JVMs.

 ## Building

 The utility is developed in Rust and can be build from source using: